By Jeyashree Sundaram (MBA)

-- Argon plasma coagulation: This technique is described as a “touch up treatment” targeted at the areas where the Barrett's tissue might have survived.
-In this method, bleeding lesions are coagulated by ionized jet of argon plasma through endoscopy ignition of electric pulse.
+- Argon plasma coagulation: This technique is described as a “touch-up treatment” targeted at the areas where the Barrett's tissue might have survived.
+In this method, bleeding lesions are coagulated by an ionized jet of argon plasma through endoscopy ignition of an electric pulse.

 Even years after the success of ablation therapy, there are chances for the development of cancer in the esophagus.
 It is advisable to make close follow-ups by participating in biopsy or endoscopy at one- to two-year intervals.
 Having regular follow-ups even there is no Barrett's esophagus leftover after treatment would be a wise call.

 It has been reported that centers performing treatments for greater volumes of Barrett's esophagus and dysplasia patients have attained vast success by making patients avoid progression or surgery of their cancers.

 Experienced centers coordinate care tightly with physicians, gastroenterologists, and care crew members to make sure of follow-ups to control symptoms and to monitor side effects.